thisisbalu/exception-decoded/_posts/java/2023-10-18-java-lambdaconversionexception.md

 Before proceeding, it is important to understand what a `LambdaConversionException` is.
 From Oracle's official Java docs:

-> `LambdaConversionException` is an unchecked exception, used to indicate that the conversion of a lambda expression (or method reference) to a functional interface type (by method invocation conversion) cannot be done as according to the language's specification.
+> `LambdaConversionException` is an unchecked exception, used to indicate that the conversion of a lambda expression (or method reference) to a functional interface type (by method invocation conversion) cannot be done according to the language's specification.

 Simply put, `LambdaConversionException` arises when there is a failure in the conversion of a lambda expression or a method reference into a functional interface type.